 Work With a Business Coach

 There’s a lot of them out there – but most businesses (especially startups) don’t have a business coach.
-Whether this is an informal or formal training program, having a business coach can help you drive forward long term goals, identify weaknesses in your existing business and give an outside perspective.
+Whether this is an informal or formal presentation skills training program, having a business coach can help you drive forward long term goals, identify weaknesses in your existing business and give an outside perspective.
 A coach can also enable a third party to keep you on schedule and committed to your business.
 It’s simple for a single operator business to fall behind as no one else will notice – but with a mentor you can be held accountable.